Brendon45/monty/README.md

-0x19.
+# 0x19.
 C - Stacks, Queues - LIFO, FIFO
-C
+## C
-Group project
+## Group project
-Algorithm
+## Algorithm
-Data structure
+## Data structure

-Requirements
+## Requirements

-General
+##  General
-Allowed editors: vi, vim, emacs
+- Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c89 All your files should end with a new line
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=c89
+- All your files should end with a new line
-A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl You allowed to use a maximum of one global variable
+- A README.md file, at the root of the folder of the project is mandatory
+- Your code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl
+- You allowed to use a maximum of one global variable
-No more than 5 functions per file
+- No more than 5 functions per file
-You are allowed to use the C standard library
+- You are allowed to use the C standard library
-The prototypes of all your functions should be included in your header file called monty.h Don’t forget to push your header file
+- The prototypes of all your functions should be included in your header file called monty.h
+- Don’t forget to push your header file
-All your header files should be include guarded
+- All your header files should be include guarded
-You are expected to do the tasks in the order shown in the project
+- You are expected to do the tasks in the order shown in the project

-##Compilation & Output
+## Compilation & Output
-Your code will be compiled this way:
+## Your code will be compiled this way:
 $ gcc -Wall -Werror -Wextra -pedantic -std=c89 *.c -o monty Any output must be printed on stdout
 Any error message must be printed on stderr
-Tests
+## Tests
 We strongly encourage you to work all together on a set of tests

-The Monty language
+## The Monty language

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-##Mandatory tasks
+## Mandatory tasks
-0. push, pall
+## 0. push, pall
 mandatory
 Implement the push and pall opcodes.